Aheed-Siddiqui-Official/Aheed-Siddiqui-Official/README.md

 <h1>About:</h1>

-- 🌱 I’m currently learning **Frontend Development with JavaScript.**
+- 🌱 I’m currently learning **Frontend Development with JavaScript**

-- 💬 Ask me about **HTML, CSS, JavaScript, BootStrap, Git, GitHub.**
+- 💬 Ask me about **HTML, CSS, JavaScript, BootStrap, Git, GitHub and more.**

 - 📫 How to reach me **maheedsiddiqui29@gmail.com**